EIC Pathfinder Challenge 2

 SMEs are key drivers of innovation in Horizon Europe projects, helping to translate cutting-edge research into practical clinical solutions.
 With deep expertise in advanced microfluidic technologies, we are well-positioned to support the development of precision tools for cancer diagnostics and AI-powered data generation.

 Our contributions include custom microfluidic systems for real-time isolation of biomarkers, dynamic in vitro tumor models, and seamless integration with high-resolution imaging.
-These platforms feature automated flow, pressure, and volume control—critical features for generating reliable, multimodal datasets that can train robust and interpretable GenAI tools for clinical use.
+These platforms feature automated flow, pressure, and volume control—critical features for generating reliable, multimodal datasets that can train robust and interpretable GenAI agents for clinical use.

-Objectives of the EIC Pathfinder Challenge 2
+Objectives of the GenAI agents Challenge

 Project proposals for the EIC Pathfinder Challenge 2 must focus on one specific cancer type from the following: breast, cervical, ovarian, prostate, lung, brain, stomach, or colorectal cancer.
 Each proposal is required to address at least one sub-objective from two key areas: Technological and Clinical.